thorikawa/GlassRemote/README.md

 ## Usage

 * Make sure bluetooth is on.
+* Make sure your "real" My Glass app is not connected to Google Glass.
 * Pair your glass in advance.
 * Download jar file and just double click it.